In This Article

 • What historical influences can be seen in Northville?

-• Northville was a thriving city during the Victorian era, which is evident in the Queen Anne style architecture around downtown.
+• Northville was a thriving city during the Victorian era, and you can see this influence in the beautiful Queen Anne style architecture around downtown.
+It’s one of my favorite things about the town—the history is visible everywhere.

 • What outdoor recreational activities are available in Northville?